18mr/vote/forvoters.md

 ---
 layout: page
-title: 'For Voters'
+title: '#MyAAPIVote | Voter Registration'
-menutitle: 'For Voters'
+menutitle: 'Voter Registration'
 permalink: /voters/
-weight: 3
+weight: 2
 ---

-# Let's Get Ready for November 8
+# Let's Get Ready for November 8!

 Step 1.
 Find out if you're registered to vote.

 Step 2.
 Not registered?
 Register to vote.

 Step 3.
 Can't vote in person?
 You can still send in a mail-in ballot!

 Step 4.
 Get educated.

 Step 5.
 Vote!